Meet The Team

 Hannah Rice- Junior rider to the drill team, Hannah has been riding since she was eight years old.
-Now fifteen, she competes in recognized events up and down the Eastern Shore.
+Now sixteen, she competes in recognized events up and down the Eastern Shore.
 Hannah has been riding with the drill team for four years now.
 She finds it rather hard to choose just one favorite Chincoteague Pony, but enjoys riding Misty's Heart of the Storm (aka Heart) the most.
 Hannah has rode Heart in multiple fun shows and qualified with her for 4-H States.
 Hannah still strives to learn from these talented ponies with every ride.

 Adriana Dow- Junior rider to the drill team, A.J. has been riding for five years.
 She is currently a working student for Johnson Equestrian where she spends her days riding, working and learning as much as she possibly can.
 She has two favorite Chincoteague Ponies.
 Blackout, a descendant of the famous Misty of Chincoteague, and Cowboy, a pony that was once wild living on Assateague.
 A.J. plans on becoming a horse trainer and riding instructor while working her way up the ranks in the eventing world.
 In her spare time she likes to read and spend time at the beach.